Almond cultivation in California: Water

 California suffered a severe drought from 2011 to 2017.
 In addition to economic consequences for the state's almond growers, the industry came under criticism for its water use.
 As of 2015, almond cultivation consumed about 10% of the state's water.
 Furthermore, almond acreage increased by 14% from 2007 to 2014, while almond irrigation increased by 27%.
 Critics have pointed out that the state's 6,000 almond farmers use roughly 35 times the amount of water as the 466,000 residents of Sacramento.

 To supplement reduced deliveries from the state's water system, many almond farmers increased groundwater pumping, which can unsustainably deplete aquifers and cause land subsidence.

-Almond production fell somewhat a result of the drought, contributing to higher prices and dampening consumer demand.
+Almond production fell somewhat as a result of the drought, contributing to higher prices and dampening consumer demand.
 To compensate, many farmers removed older, less-productive almond trees and replaced them with newer plantings that use less water.
-Since these trees will take half a decade to become productive, some farmers have expressed concerns about a future almond surplus.
+Since these trees will take about five years to become productive, some farmers have expressed concerns about a future almond surplus.